 I was traumatised after Bertie’s birth.
 I’d replay the horror of events of the 26th and 27th January 2013 over and over in my mind.
-At the time I swore I’d never be brave enough to go through it again, fortunately time took the edge of the memories.
+At the time I swore I’d never be brave enough to go through it again, fortunately time took the edge off the memories.
 And discovering hypnobirthing enabled me to have a wonderful, empowered birth with Woody which helped heal me emotionally.

 • It doesn’t matter what kind of birth you had.
-Natural, with intervention, emergency C section, planned C section…no matter how straightforward it looks from the outside, you can still feel traumatised by it (equally people can go through even the most complicated births and come out the other side not feeling troubled)
+Natural, with intervention, emergency C section, planned C section… No matter how straightforward it looks from the outside, you can still feel traumatised by it (equally people can go through even the most complicated births and come out the other side not feeling troubled).

 • What links traumatic births is that, at some point during the process, you felt severely threatened and unsafe or you felt that your baby was unsafe – and you experienced the helplessness, fear and horror that goes along with that.